Viscosity Solutions to Second Order Path-Dependent Hamilton-Jacobi-Bellman Equations and Applications: Introduction

 Cosso and Russo \cite{cosso1} define a smooth functional and apply the Borwein-Preiss variational principle to study the comparison theorem (which imply the uniqueness) of viscosity solutions for the path-dependent heat equation.
 The construction of their smooth functional seems to be more complicated than ours, and they only study the path-dependent heat equation.

 Backward stochastic partial differential equation (BSPDE) is another interesting topic.
 Peng \cite{peng0} obtained the existence and uniqueness theorem for the solution to backward stochastic HJB (BSHJB) equations in a triple.
 The relationship between forward backward stochastic differential equations and a class of semi-linear BSPDEs was established in Ma and Yong \cite{ma2}.
-For viscosity solutions of BSPDEs, we refer to Qiu \cite{qiu, qiu1} and Ekren and Zhang \cite{ekren5}.
-As an application of our results, we given a definition of viscosity solutions to BSHJB equations, and characterize the value functional of the optimal stochastic control problem as unique viscosity solution to the associated BSHJB equation.
+For viscosity solutions of BSPDEs, we refer to Ekren and Zhang \cite{ekren5} and Qiu \cite{qiu, qiu1}.
+As an application of our results, we give a definition of viscosity solutions to BSHJB equations, and characterize the value functional of the optimal stochastic control problem as unique viscosity solution to the associated BSHJB equation.

 The outline of this article is as follows.
 In the following section, we introduce the framework of \cite{cotn1} and \cite{dupire1}, preliminary results on path-dependent stochastic optimal control problems, and a modification of Borwein-Preiss variational principle.
-In Section 3, we present the smooth functionals $S_m$ which are the key to proving the stability and uniqueness results of viscosity solutions.
+In Section 3, we present the smooth functionals $\Upsilon^{m,M}$ which are the key to proving the stability and uniqueness results of viscosity solutions.
 In Section 4, we define classical and viscosity solutions to our PHJB equations and prove that the value functional $V$ defined by (\ref{value1}) is a viscosity solution to PHJB equation (\ref{hjb1}).
 We also show the consistency with the notion of classical solutions and the stability result.
-In Section 5, a maximum principle for path-dependent case is given and the uniqueness of viscosity solutions for (\ref{hjb1}) is proved and Section 6 is devoted to applications to BSHJB equations.
+A Crandall-Ishii lemma for path-dependent case is given in Section 5.
+The uniqueness of viscosity solutions for (\ref{hjb1}) is proved in Section 6 and Section 7 is devoted to applications to BSHJB equations.

-We would give the following remarks.
-The original version was submitted to The Annals of Applied Probability on May 8, 2020 and then uploaded to arXiv on May 10, 2020.
-We received the AAP's decision ``Reject with resubmission" together with reports of three reviewers on April 29, 2021.
-The underlying version has been revised to incorporate the comments of the three reviewers, which are very much appreciated.